themansouriahs/podcast/Readme.md

 I, as many other developers, aim to produce the best possible application for my users :)
 However, this requires that I know what you want.
 If something (anything) is not working or a feature is missing, please create a bug report - it's a huge help.

-Getting feedback from my users is the best way of knowing what I should priorities next.
+Getting feedback from my users is the best way of knowing what I should prioritize next.

 ## Translations
 If you want to help translate SoundWaves into your language please head over to: